- Use Tab Groups

 Tip 10: Remove suggestions on new tabs

-Google started rolling out some new suggestions cards for some Chrome users recently.
-These cards appear on new tabs and suggest you recipes or shopping carts based on your Google Chrome history.
+Google suggestions cards appear on new tabs and suggest you recipes or shopping carts based on your Google Chrome history.
 If you're not a fan of this feature, you can remove the suggestions in a few minutes.

-Launch Google Chrome on your PC and open a new tab.
+Launch Google Chrome and open a new tab.
 Find the Customize Theme button in the lower right corner.
 Click on Cards and then select Choose Hide all cards to remove all suggestions.
 Alternatively, you can go through the individual categories and customize your suggestions in new tabs.

 Tip 11: Link to highlighted text